-The maximum body weight recorded at week 7 (138 g for male, and 142 g for female) fall within the range obtained by Maurice and Gerry [20] who reported that when Japanese quails are reared under proper management, males weighed about 100 g to140 g, while the females were heavier and weighed from 120 g to160 g.
+The maximum body weight recorded at week 7 (138-g for male, and 142-g for female) fall within the range obtained by Maurice and Gerry [20] who reported that when Japanese quails are reared under proper management, males weighed about 100-g to140-g, while the females were heavier and their weight rangeded-from 120-g to160-g.
 The significant effect of sex on body weight favouring the females was only significant at week 1, 2 and 3 but not significant as the birds advanced in age.
 This disagrees with the findings of Daikwo et al. [5], Dudusola et al. [17] and Ojo et al. [18].
-Daikwo et al. [5] found the higher values of body weight in females were significant at all ages while Ojo et al. [18] and Dudusola et al. [17] only reported a significant effect of sex on body weight at higher ages of week 6 and 8.
+Daikwo et al. [5] who found the higher values of body weight in females were significant at all ages.
+W-while Ojo et al. [18] and Dudusola et al. [17] only reported a significant effect of sex on body weight at higher ages of week 6 and 8.